uBizzy/koseven/modules/userguide/guide/userguide/contributing.md

 # Contributing

-KO7 is community driven, and we rely on community contributions for the documentation.
+Koseven is community driven, and we rely on community contributions for the documentation.

 ## Guidelines

 Documentation should use complete sentences, good grammar, and be as clear as possible.
-Use lots of example code, but make sure the examples follow the KO7 conventions and style.
+Use lots of example code, but make sure the examples follow the Koseven conventions and style.

 Try to commit often, with each commit only changing a file or two, rather than changing a ton of files and commiting it all at once.
 This will make it easier to offer feedback and merge your changes.
 Make sure your commit messages are clear and descriptive.
 Bad: "Added docs",  Good: "Added initial draft of hello world tutorial",  Bad: "Fixed typos",  Good: "Fixed typos on the query builder page"